-In the U.S., we have one of the largest product portfolios among all generic pharmaceutical companies, consisting of approximately 270 products, of which approximately 225 are in capsule or tablet form in an aggregate of approximately 590 dosage strengths.
-Included in these totals are 29 extended release products in a total of 68 dosage strengths.
+MPI's net revenues are derived primarily from the sale of solid oral dosage and transdermal patch products.
+MI's net revenues are derived from the sale of its unit dose and injectable product offerings.
+In the U.S., we have one of the largest product portfolios among all generic pharmaceutical companies, consisting of approximately 340 products, of which approximately 305 are in capsule or tablet form in an aggregate of approximately 740 dosage strengths.
+Included in these totals are approximately 40 extended release products in a total of approximately 105 dosage strengths.

-Also included in our U.S. product portfolio are four transdermal patch products in a total of 18 dosage strengths that are developed and manufactured by Mylan Technologies, Inc. ("MTI"), our wholly owned transdermal technology subsidiary.
-MTI's fentanyl transdermal system ("fentanyl") was the first AB-rated generic alternative to Duragesic® on the market and was also the first generic class II narcotic transdermal product ever approved.
+Also included in our U.S. product portfolio are four transdermal patch products in a total of 18 dosage strengths that are developed and manufactured by Mylan Technologies, Inc. ("MTI"), our wholly-owned transdermal technology subsidiary, and marketed and distributed by MPI.
+MTI's fentanyl transdermal system ("fentanyl") was the first AB-rated generic alternative to Duragesic[®] on the market and was also the first generic class II narcotic transdermal product ever approved.
 MTI's fentanyl product currently remains the only AB-rated generic alternative approved in all strengths.

-Mylan Institutional focuses on providing a differentiated product offering tailored to institutional customers throughout North America, including group purchasing organizations, wholesalers, hospitals, surgical and radiology services, home infusion service providers, long-term care facilities, correctional facilities, specialty pharmacies, veterinary clinics and retail outlets.
-Mylan Institutional also creates a platform for the commercialization of future biosimilar product offerings.
-Mylan Institutional includes, among other product offerings, Bioniche Pharma's diverse portfolio of 29 injectable products (branded and generic) in a total of 48 dosage strengths, across several therapeutic areas for the hospital setting, including analgesics/anesthetics, orthopedics, oncology and urology.
-In addition to the products we manufacture in the U.S., we also market, principally through Mylan Institutional, approximately 53 generic products in a total of approximately 84 dosage strengths under supply and distribution agreements with other pharmaceutical companies.
+MI focuses on providing a differentiated product offering tailored to institutional customers throughout North America, including group purchasing organizations, wholesalers, hospitals, surgical services, home infusion service providers, long-term care facilities, correctional facilities, specialty pharmacies, veterinary clinics and retail outlets.
+MI re-packages and markets products, either obtained from MPI or purchased from third parties, in unit dose form, and manufactures and sells a diverse portfolio of injectable products across several therapeutic areas, with most of the Company's sales made to customers in the U.S. MI also provides a platform for the commercialization of future biogeneric product offerings.
+MI has, among other product offerings, a diverse portfolio of approximately 30 injectable products (branded and generic) in a total of approximately 55 dosage strengths, across several therapeutic areas for the hospital setting, including analgesics/anesthetics, anti-infections, cardiology and oncology.
+In addition to the products we manufacture in the U.S., we also market approximately 50 generic products in a total of approximately 80 dosage strengths under supply and distribution agreements with other pharmaceutical companies.

-We believe that the breadth of our product offerings helps us to successfully meet our customers' needs and to better compete in the generic industry over the long term.
-We also believe the future growth of our U.S. generics business is partially dependent upon continued acceptance of generic products as low cost alternatives to branded pharmaceuticals, a trend which is largely outside of our control.
+We believe that the breadth and quality of our product offerings help us to successfully meet our customers' needs and to better compete in the generic industry over the long term.
+We also believe that the future growth of our U.S. generics business is partially dependent upon continued acceptance of generic products as low cost alternatives to branded pharmaceuticals, a trend which is largely outside of our control.
 However, we believe that we can maximize the profitability of our generic product opportunities by continuing our proven track record of bringing to market high quality products that are difficult to formulate or manufacture, or for which the API is difficult to obtain.
-Over the last several years, in addition to fentanyl, we have successfully introduced generic products with high barriers to entry, including our launches of, among others, levetiracetam, divalproex, extended phenytoin sodium, levothyroxine sodium, oxybutynin, paroxetine hydrochloride extended-release, valacyclovir and lansoprazole.
-Several of these products continue to be meaningful contributors to our business several years after their initial launch, due to their high barriers to entry.
+Over the last several years, in addition to fentanyl, we have successfully introduced many generic products with high barriers to entry, which continues to be meaningful contributors to our business several years after their initial launch.
 Additionally, we expect to achieve growth in our U.S. business by launching new products for which we may attain U.S. Food and Drug Administration ("FDA") first-to-file status with Paragraph IV certification.
 As described further in the "Product Development and Government Regulation" discussion below, this Paragraph IV certification makes the product approval holder eligible for a period of generic marketing and distribution exclusivity.